A new poetry prize aimed at nurturing previously unpublished poets is launched today by the University.

-It's very exciting to be launching the Brotherton Poetry Prize and to look forward to its future relevance as an important annual event in the contemporary poetry landscape.
+It's very exciting to be launching the Brotherton Poetry Prize and to look forward to its future relevance as an important event in the contemporary poetry landscape.

-Professor Simon Armitage said: It's very exciting to be launching the Brotherton Poetry Prize and to look forward to its future relevance as an important annual event in the contemporary poetry landscape.
+Professor Simon Armitage said: It's very exciting to be launching the Brotherton Poetry Prize and to look forward to its future relevance as an important event in the contemporary poetry landscape.

 As well as identifying new literary talent and rewarding the winning poets financially, the prize aims to provide support and development through a combination of publication and mentoring, encouraging poets towards their long-term ambitions and further writing.

 It's a proud moment for the University of Leeds Poetry Centre to be offering this opportunity.

 I look forward to seeing the encouragement it will provide to unpublished poets and to reading their work.

 Melvyn Bragg, who in 2017 stood down after 18 years as University of Leeds Chancellor, said: Im very pleased to have been invited to help judge Leeds new Brotherton Poetry Prize and look forward to seeing the encouragement it will provide to unpublished poets and to reading their work.